-“Even if I had to pick up dinner on the way home, we all sat down and ate dinner together,” said Ms. Niel.
+“Even if I had to pick up dinner on the way home, we all sat down and ate dinner together,” Niel said.
 “I learned everything I needed to know by sitting there listening to the conversation and learning how not to make a ‘conversation stopping face.’
 I wanted the conversation to flow.”

 Be clear about your expectations and reiterate them frequently.
 Children need to understand what your expectations are of them.

-“Being a parent is a wonderful, amazing role,” said Ms. Niel.
+“Being a parent is a wonderful, amazing role,” Niel said.
 “Be prepared to struggle some, but be encouraged because as long as you stay engaged most acting out behavior will stop over a period of time.
-Eat your Wheaties, put a banana on it and keep putting one foot in front of the other and enjoy the journey.”
+Eat your Wheaties, put a banana on it, keep putting one foot in front of the other and enjoy the journey.”